Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Formal model

 \subsection{Methodology and Model Variants}

-As mentioned before, there are several degrees of freedom in the SAML specifications, and here we describe the methodology by which we converted the specifications to the the \emph{core} formal model of SAML and sell as the eight \emph{protocol variants} we consider in our analysis.
+As mentioned before, there are several degrees of freedom in the SAML specifications, and here we describe the methodology by which we converted the specifications to the \emph{core} formal model of SAML and well as the eight \emph{protocol variants} we consider in our analysis.

 First, as expected from the complex standard aiming to capture different use cases, there are many optional features.
 These are reflected as optional fields in SAML assertions, or optional steps in SAML protocols.
 For example, the IdP \emph{may} include the optional \samlmsg{Conditions} field in the issued assertion.
 Note, however, if such a field is present, the assertion consumer \emph{must} validate the condition before accepting the assertion.